Dejoka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 16 Display lines containing the pattern root and 3 lines after them
+Task 18 Display all lines of files starting with letters